 One of the most famous Leonardo paintings, The Virgin and Child with Saint Anne, is an unfinished commission with visible traces of underpainting.
 Even in its unfinished state, though, this famous painting illustrates three pictorial techniques either created or perfected by Leonardo da Vinci:

-1. chiaroscuro (the use of light and dark to create effects of relief and modelling);
+1. chiaroscuro (the use of light and dark to create effects of relief and modeling);

 2. sfumato (literally, “vanished in smoke”, a technique of defining form and shape by gradations of light and dark); and